Difference Between findOneAndUpdate() and findAndModify() in MongoDB

 }

-Operating on String Value Fields Using the findOneAndUpdate() and findAndModify() Functions
+Example 1: Operating on String Value Fields

-Using findOneAndUpdate() Function
+Using findOneAndUpdate() Method:

-Let’s say Stephanie got adopted and her owner has changed her name to Renee.
+Let’s say Stephanie got adopted and her owner has changed her name to Renee:

 > db.cats.findOneAndUpdate({"name": "Stephanie"}, { $set: {"name": "Renee" }})